meet-projects/Y2-Seminar2020-Labs/Day 3, Session 2, Project Introduction/README.md

 ## Storyboarding & Wireframing:
 1. Draw the storyboards and wireframe of your different pages!
-- Can be on paper & pen or a wireframing tool of your choice (such as [NinjaMock](https://ninjamock.com/)).
+- Can be on an online wireframing tool of your choice (such as [NinjaMock](https://ninjamock.com/)).
 - For getting a color scheme, here's a [useful website](https://coolors.co/)
 - Wireframe example:
 <img src="https://lh3.googleusercontent.com/7lqo2S5GBmY2UITQFdUeSVWR0XAche0gWqcqvkxJhdHAUCnHHDt4WfpHnhmYOqxQBsOCiFp88EMtnaNJ6uQ6TYEvvuEP2UKakQPjoQlH2ZTDeyzHfdwI1pXNQ2-xVGjlC2KAs4Z8mg" width="350">